jduanen/Acoustic-Camera/README.md

 # Beamforming Algorithms

+* Differential
+  - subtract rear-facing mic from forward-facing mic
+  - high off-axis rejection
+  - easy to implement, but not steerable

 * Delay-and-Sum
   - most fundamental and widely used technique for beamforming
-  - delays the signal from each mic by an amount defined by the desired "look direction"
+  - delay the signal from each mic by an amount defined by the desired "look direction"
+    * each mic has a given delay and all mics are summed together to steer the beam (on-axis response)
+  - typically done with linear array where 0deg angle is perpendicular to the array
+  - can increase gain of on-axis signals
+  - can attenuate off-axis signals (but very frequency-dependent)
+  - symmetric, 0deg and 180deg are equivalent
+  - can increase system SNR (AGWN sums to zero)
+    * e.g., can get 3dB SNR gain with every additional mic used
+    * however, lower SNR mics can get same SNR with fewer mics, or better SNR with same number of mics
   - pros
     * easy to implement in both time and frequency domains
     * low computation/memory cost, can be run in real time